Hybrid coupling with operator inference and the overlapping Schwarz alternating method: Conclusions

 The research summarized herein has informed several directions for future work.
-We are currently in the process of developing a non-overlapping version of SAM that is capable of creating hybrid OpInf-OpInf and OpInf-FOM couplings \cite{Rodriguez:2025}.
-The non-overlapping variant of SAM, termed NO-SAM, has several advantages, namely that it is more flexible and can readily handle a wider range of problems than O-SAM, e.g., multi-material problems, multi-physics problems and problems with interfaces.
+First, as discussed in Section \ref{sec:analysis}, an extension of the theoretical analysis in \cite{Mota:2017, Mota:2022} to OpInf ROMs is currently lacking, and an ongoing research endeavor.
+We are also currently in the process of developing a non-overlapping version of SAM that is capable of creating hybrid OpInf-OpInf and OpInf-FOM couplings \cite{Rodriguez:2025}.
+This non-overlapping variant of SAM, termed NO-SAM, has several advantages, namely that it is more flexible and can readily handle a wider range of problems than O-SAM, e.g., multi-material problems, multi-physics problems and problems with interfaces.
 Additionally, we are exploring mechanisms for accelerating SAM through various strategies such as optimized transmission conditions \cite{Rodriguez:2025}, Aitken \cite{deparis2006domain} and Anderson \cite{Walker:2011} acceleration, and the introduction of additional parallelism in the form of additive Schwarz \cite{Gander:2008}.
 Towards enhancing the accuracy of SAM-based ROM-ROM and ROM-FOM-based couplings for highly nonlinear problems, e.g., problems with plasticity, we are extending SAM to work with non-intrusive structure-preserving NN-based OpInf ROMs \cite{erics_inprep_paper} and other classes of non-intrusive ROMs, such as kernel manifold ROMs \cite{diaz2025interpretableflexiblenonintrusivereducedorder, diaz2025kernelmanifoldsnonlinearaugmentationdimensionality}.
 We are also developing an adaptive algorithm that will enable error indicator-driven online switching between ROMs and FOM in a way that manages both accuracy and efficiency.
+This adaptive algorithm is expected to enable the construction of robust hybrid models in which each subdomain-local ROM is trained on local (uncoupled) simulation data via a ``bottom-up" (rather than ``top-down") training approach.
 Towards improving SAM's usability, we are developing a workflow for auto-tuning various SAM inputs (e.g., interface location, subdomain count, overlap size) through multi-objective optimization (e.g., by simultaneously minimizing the CPU time and a stress recovery-based error indicator) using the {\tt GPTune} library \cite{gptune}, which performs a Bayesian, gradient-free optimization of black-box models using interpretable Gaussian process (GP) surrogates.
 Finally, we are beginning the implementation of our OpInf-FOM O-SAM-based couplings within Sandia's production code, {\tt SIERRA/SM} \cite{sierrasm}, towards making it accessible to analysts running a variety of mission-critical problems on complex geometries.